mrisher/smtp-sts/reporting.md

     +-------------------------------+

 The above entries are described in section (#result-types), "Result Types."
-New result types can be added to this registry without the need to update this document.
+New result types can be added to this registry using "Expert Review" IANA registration policy.

 # Security Considerations